Who owns the rights to the material I use?

 Unfortunately, there is considerable variation in the form and contents of the rights information provided by archives and libraries, and it is not always clear who owns the rights to material.
 Archives do not automatically own the copyright of material in their holdings.
 Donors or sellers can retain the rights for material, or they may not own the copyright of all the items they transfer to an archive.
 For example, a donor may not own the copyright to letters written to them, or they may have transferred the rights to someone else, such as a publisher (see SAA, FAQs).

-Material not protected by copyright law and always in the public domain
+Material not protected by U.S. copyright law and always in the public domain

 - U.S. federal government documents (produced by or for government agencies); note that only some state government documents are in the public domain